gher-uliege/gher-uliege.github.io/Diva-Workshops/2020/index.md

 * [OceanDataView](https://odv.awi.de/), to pre-process the data files.
 * Follow the steps described here: [installation](../installation.md).

-Please make sure to install all these software early enought before the workshop.
+Please make sure to install all these software early enough before the workshop.
 If you have an issue, you can contact us by mail about 1 week before the workshop and we will try to help you via mail.

 ### Before the workshop...